 - Personal growth and crystallization of goals

-That’s why I have come up with a four ways you can maximize your time and make the most of your summer vacation!
+That’s why I've come up with four ways you can maximize your time and make the most of your summer vacation!

 1. Take an online course

 Imagine learning about something you’re really interested in, getting prepped for senior year classes, and maybe even earning valuable college credit…all while sitting in your room at home, wearing pajama pants, and drinking a cup of coffee you just made in your kitchen.
 Taking a class over the summer, even the free ones online, is an effective way for you to learn something new and deepen your understanding of complex subject matter.
 For example, you could get a preview of a subject you’re scheduled to take next year that you’re a little nervous about.

 Taking a summer class online can also be a good introduction to college-level teaching.
 These advanced classes can help you nurture your academic and maybe even career interests as well.
 If you take a formal online summer class, you may be able to earn college credit.
 But even a certificate of completion can look great on your college applications.
 Perhaps best of all, you get to take basically whatever courses you want!

 I'm taking two online courses this summer via edX in Political Philosophy and Journalism.
 The course material is curated by expert professors from renowned universities around the world.
 Some other notable online course providers are Coursera, Khan Academy, Udemy, Lynda.com, and Udacity, among many more.
 And their offerings range from free and inexpensive online classes to certificates and even “nanodegrees.”
 Last year, I also benefitted a lot from the many discussion forums of an Amnesty Human Rights course.